 Results

 The results from the research offer insight on how community sport facilities have experienced, managed and overcome challenges associated with the economic downturn and the subsequent government-led austerity policies.
-Table 2 offers the reader an indication of the headline themes and sub-themes developed from the qualitative thematic data analysis approach.
+Table 2 offers the reader an indication of the headline themes and sub-themes developed from the qualitative thematic data analysis approach, alongside an insight into the contextually rich data collected.

 INSERT TABLE 2 HERE